-Invite everyone to the party by sharing your events in Calendar
+Organize gatherings with ease by sharing events with the iOS Calendar app

 Tap on Share Link... to share the calendar with others.

 That calendar will now be shared publicly on Apple's calendar site.
-Anyone with whom you've shared the calendar will be able to see it, but not edit it.
-If at any time you decide you don't want to share that calendar any longer, repeat the same as above, just turn the public calendar option to off.
+Anyone with whom you've shared the calendar will be able to see it but not edit it.
+If you decide you don't want to share that calendar any longer, repeat the steps as above and turn the public calendar option off.

 How to share an iCloud calendar on your iPhone and iPad